How to Prepare for an ELL Job Interview

 • What kinds of classes or periods will my schedule include?
 You may be asked to teach a class outside your certificate area such as a support period for identified students.
 For teachers at the secondary level, you may be assigned a study hall, hall, or cafeteria duty for a period of time.

 • Will this position be part-time or full-time?
-The position may or may not be full-time so the amount of days you work and how long each day is something you want to know.
+The position may or may not be full-time, so the amount of days you work and how long each day is something you want to know.
 For example, if you need to get another part-time position, you know what days and times you would be available to work.

 • Will I be working in multiple buildings?
 In a smaller district or a district with fewer ELLs, you may be asked to work with students in multiple buildings.
-You may be the only ESL teacher for the entire district and will have to schedule time to meet with ELLs at all the schools.
+You may be the only ELL teacher for the entire district and will have to schedule time to meet with ELLs at all the schools.

 Mentors

 • Will I have a mentor?
 A mentor is usually another teacher who is your "go-to" person and helps you for at least your first year in that district.
-Your mentor may or may not be an ESL teacher, but is a veteran teacher who is familiar with school policy, classroom management, etc. and can assist you in dealing with any problems that crop up.
+Your mentor may or may not be an ELL teacher, but is a veteran teacher who is familiar with school policy, classroom management, etc. and can assist you in dealing with any problems that crop up.
 Mentoring programs vary greatly from state to state and district to district.
 In some districts, mentor programs are run by the teachers' union, and some mentoring programs may last up to three years.
 Some programs pair up teachers while others have a group of mentors from which to work, each having different strengths.
 Some districts may offer peer partnering, which involve mentors in evaluating new teachers.

 Final Advice